razangue/payment-manager/README.md

 # Payment Manager - with(Hexagonal architecture)

+It is not finished I am fixing some bugs on test(I didn't push branch with unit tests because it not stable)

 Modules:
 - payment-domain
 - payment-application
 - payment-infrastructure (Spring Boot app)

-Run:
-1. docker compose up -d

 3 API groups:
--Client
--Account
+- Client
+- Account
--Operation Account
+- Operation Account

--On Account we can make 3 operations: deposit, withdrawal and payment -Internal operation generate 1 operation detail which allows to see balance before and after operation and the amount of operation
+- On Account we can make 3 operations: deposit, withdrawal and payment
+- Internal operation generate 1 operation detail which allows to see balance before and after operation and the amount of operation
--Payment operation generate two operations detail (debit and credit) -After updating account balance, create operation and operation detail, we send a notification for each operation detail
+- Payment operation generate two operations detail (debit and credit)
+- After updating account balance, create operation and operation detail, we send a notification for each operation detail

-It is not finished I am fixing some bugs on test(I didn't push branch with unit tests because it not stable) For tests use POSTMAN
+For tests use POSTMAN
 Start infrastructure services: (Run with Docker Compose)